Bobby Clampett: Broadcasting career

 Clampett joined CBS Sports as an on-course reporter for the 1991 PGA Championship, and joined CBS Sports full-time as a tower announcer in 1995.
 Clampett remained stationed at the 15th hole during CBS telecasts until 2006.
 In 2007, he was replaced by Ian Baker-Finch, coming over from ABC Sports.
 Clampett continued to work online webcasts streamed by CBS at the major championships and on CBS Sports Network.
 On April 11, 2008, Clampett apologized for referring to golfer Liang Wenchong as "the Chinaman" during the Masters Tournament at Augusta National Golf Club.
 Clampett, working the Internet broadcast of Amen Corner, made the comment after Liang missed the cut.

 He was also the lead golf analyst for Turner Sports from 1996–2007.

 Clampett and Andy Brumer co-authored the book "The Impact Zone: Mastering Golf's Moment of Truth", published in late 2007.
 Clampett has also become involved in golf course design in recent years.

 Personal life

 Clampett lives in Bonita Springs, Florida with his second wife, Marianna.
 He has three children from his first marriage: Katelyn, Daniel, and Michael Clampett; and Marianna has two of her own: Nicholas and Anna Suciu.

 Clampett was in the audience at a taping of The Price Is Right in 1985.
 As host Bob Barker was about to make his "inspiration putt" in the Hole In One game, he decided instead to ask Clampett to come up on stage to do it.
-(Clampett missed his putt, but the contestant sank hers.)
+(Clampett missed his 10 foot putt, but the contestant sank her one footer.)